-- You don’t have to wait on someone to decide what you need to do.
+- You don’t have to wait for someone to decide what you need to do.

 I know I repeated the same three points.
 I wanted to show that no matter the situation, everything has a process.
 In everything there is a process, when you decide to do something.
 The only difference is the situation.

 So don’t wait for anyone.
 Go out there and trust the process.
 There are thousands of resources at our hands, with the exact information we need.
 Go out there and search for them, use them, apply them or not.
 Making mistakes is part of the process to learn and grow.
 And the more faithful you are with doing the smaller things you do on your own.
 The more it becomes your strength.